 What to do if you are struggling to pay bills or have missed a payment

-If you've lost your job or have experienced a loss of income, for example, due to ill-health or because of changes to your benefits, you may be worried about money.
+If you've lost your job, or your income has dropped, for example due to ill-health or changes to your benefits, you may be worried about money.

-A good place to start to get guidance on your particular situation is creating your own budget, it will help you figure out your long-term goals and work towards them:
+A good place to start to get guidance about your situation is to create your own budget.
+This will help you figure out your long-term goals and start to work towards them:

 Citizen Advice help with your bills

-Citizens Advice offer advice on how to get help with bills:
+Citizens Advice gives advice about getting help with bills:

-Or you make an appointment to see an advisor:
+You can also make an appointment to see an advisor at:

 Household Support Fund

-West Sussex County Council (WSCC) give small grants to help vulnerable households meet essential costs, including paying energy bills.
-Contact WSCC to check if you may be eligible for support from the fund:
+West Sussex County Council (WSCC) gives small grants to help vulnerable households meet essential costs, including paying energy bills.
+Contact them to check if you are eligible for support:

 Need a helping hand to manage and improve your financial health?

-OneStop Money Support service can offer you a benefits assessment check to see if you are entitled to any further support around benefits or help you to make a budget which is the first step toward taking control of your finances and getting your situation back on track.
-Budgeting can help you see where your money is going, so it's easier to make sure you've covered everything you need to pay for:
+The OneStop Money Support service can offer a benefits check to see if you are entitled to any more support and to help you make a budget - the first step toward getting your situation back on track: